48 Idioms About Roads

 Other ways to say: Easy going, going well

-Fun Fact/Origin: Comes from ships moving easily in calm water.
+Fun Fact/Origin: Comes from ships moving calmly across water with no wind or waves getting in the way.

 25. Watch the road